anyon-xyz/anyon/apps/docs/README.md

 ### How it will works

 The user will transfer the skin to our Steam escrow, and then a new NFT of that skin will be minted on the Solana blockchain.
 Once minted, the user can trade the NFT in any way they choose, using our marketplace or any other Solana marketplace, as long as the item is part of a collection.

+{% hint style="info" %}
-_It's important to note that currently, only CSGO skins are supported in the MVP/BETA_
+It's important to note that currently, only CSGO skins are supported in the MVP/BETA
+{% endhint %}

-To unwrap and redeem the item back to a Steam account, the item itself needs to be unlocked (after 7 days since the last wrapping) and then the user will burn this NFT and the respective item will be sent from our Steam escrow to the user's Steam.
+To unwrap and redeem the item back to a Steam account, the item itself needs to be unlocked (after 7 days since the last wrap) and then the user will burn this NFT and the respective item will be sent from our Steam escrow to the user's Steam.

 Also, once wrapped, the user will be able to sell the NFT for $SOL or $USDC and will be listed in marketplaces like MagicEden, Tensor, Hyperspace etc...